samlzz/ctemplate/README.md

 # C Project Utilities Repository

 This repository is designed to provide utility files and templates for C projects.
-It contains resources to streamline the setup of Makefiles, configuration files, and utilities for projects that use or do not use the `libft` library.
+It contains resources to streamline the setup of Makefiles, configuration files, and utilities for projects.
 Below is an explanation of each file and its purpose.

 ## Contents